-Course website: Moodle
+Course website: e-Class

-All course materials will be available on the course moodle site.
+All course materials will be available on the course e-Class site.
 The site will be your central access point for course materials including the course outline, the lecture slides and videos, descriptions of assignments, bonus material and course updates.